dankelley/school-sky-light/code/database/README.md

 ### Storage

-The flat file was 2.0M, while the database was 2.2M.  **Conclusion.** the flat-file method is 10 percent better, for storage.
+*Trial 1 (datetime type for time)* The flat file was 2.0M, while the database was 2.2M.  **Conclusion.** the flat-file method is 10 percent better, for storage.

+*Trial 2 (integer type for time)* Flat file 2.0M, database 1.3M.